Vaclav Smil

-Vaclav Smil ([ˈvaːtslaf ˈsmɪl]; born 9 December 1943) is a Czech-Canadian scientist and policy analyst.
+Vaclav Smil ([ˈvaːtslaf ˈsmɪl]; born December 9, 1943) is a Czech-Canadian scientist and policy analyst.
 He is Distinguished Professor Emeritus in the Faculty of Environment at the University of Manitoba in Winnipeg, Manitoba, Canada.
 His interdisciplinary research interests encompass energy, environmental, food, population, economic, historical and public policy studies.
 He has also applied these approaches to energy, food and environmental affairs of China.

 Early life and education

 Smil was born during World War II in Plzeň, at that time in the German Protectorate of Bohemia and Moravia (present-day Czech Republic).
 His father was a police officer and his mother a bookkeeper.
 Growing up in a remote mountain town in the Plzeň Region, Smil cut wood daily to keep the home heated.
 This provided an early lesson in energy efficiency and density.

-Smil completed his undergraduate studies and began his graduate work (culminating in the RNDr., an intermediate graduate degree similar to the Anglo-American Master of Philosophy credential, in 1965) at the Faculty of Natural Sciences of Charles University in Prague, where he took 35 classes a week, 10 months a year, for five years.
+Smil completed his undergraduate studies and began his graduate work (culminating in the RNDr., an intermediate graduate degree similar to the Anglo-American Master of Philosophy credential, in 1965) at the Faculty of Natural Sciences of Charles University in Prague, where he took up to 35 hours of lectures a week, 10 months a year, for five years.
 "They taught me nature, from geology to clouds," Smil said.
 After graduation he refused to join the Communist party, undermining his job prospects, though he found employment at a regional planning office.
 He married Eva, who was studying to be a physician.
 In 1969, following the Soviet invasion of Czechoslovakia and Eva's graduation, the Smils emigrated to the United States, leaving the country months before a Soviet travel ban shut the borders.
 "That was not a minor sacrifice, you know?"
 Smil says.
 Smil then received his Ph.D. in geography from the College of Earth and Mineral Sciences of Pennsylvania State University in 1971.